Boøwy: Legacy

 In 1988, the year they broke up, Boøwy became the first male artists to have three number-one albums within a single year on the Oricon chart.
 They were named Artist of the Year at the 3rd annual Japan Gold Disc Awards in 1989.

-The 1990s "Band Boom" in Japan was credited to Boøwy as they popularized the formation of musical groups, which caused musical instrument sales to hit an all-time high during the 1990s, leading record companies to sign and debut 80 bands during the 1990s in hopes of finding a new Boøwy.
+The late 1980s "Band Boom" in Japan was credited to Boøwy as they popularized the formation of musical groups, which caused musical instrument sales to hit an all-time high during the 1990s, leading record companies to sign and debut 80 bands during the 1990s in hopes of finding a new Boøwy.

-In 2003, HMV ranked Boøwy at number 22 on their list of the "100 Most Important Japanese Pop Acts".
+In 2003, HMV Japan ranked Boøwy at number 22 on their list of the "100 Most Important Japanese Pop Acts".

 In September 2007, Rolling Stone Japan rated their album Just a Hero at number 75 on its list of the "100 Greatest Japanese Rock Albums of All Time".

 Their album Beat Emotion was named number 5 on Bounces 2009 list of "54 Standard Japanese Rock Albums".

 In a 2012 poll by Recochoku, Boøwy were ranked the number one band that people wanted to see reunite.

 With the release of Boøwy The Best "Story" in 2013, Boøwy became the second band ever, and first Japanese, to reach number one over 20 years after they broke up.
 The Beatles being the first.

 In 2017, Hotei suggested that with their spiky hair and heavy make-up Boøwy might have been the first visual kei band.
 Having always been conscious of visuals and influenced by David Bowie, he explained that "I too wanted to create something extraordinary and by wearing make-up, I felt like I had another identity.
 I thought by adding some fantasy to rock music, it would create more depth in the music."

+D'erlanger members Kyo, Cipher and Tetsu all cited Boøwy as one of their favorite bands.
+Color bassist Marry also listed them as one of his favorites, in addition to naming Moral his favorite album and citing Himuro as his idol.
+Glay vocalist Teru cited Boøwy as one of his two biggest influences, and named Himuro his favorite singer.
+Siam Shade bassist Natchin named Boøwy as his favorite band.
+Mucc guitarist Miya cited Boøwy as a big influence and said Hotei's "percussive" style of guitar playing formed the foundation of his own style.
+Members of the heavy metal band Head Phones President have also cited Boøwy as an influence.